Knowledge Reasoning Language Model: Unifying Knowledge and Language for Inductive Knowledge Graph Reasoning: Computational Complexity

-The reasoning time complexity of KRLM can be analyzed from two parts.
+The inference complexity of KRLM can be analyzed from two parts.
 From the perspective of the knowledge encoder and decoder, the time complexity is upper-bounded by the entity GNN ($\text{GNN}_e(\cdot)$ and $\text{GNN}_p(\cdot)$), as the number of nodes $|\mathcal{R}|$ involved in $\text{GNN}_r(\cdot)$ is much smaller than the number of KG entities $|\mathcal{E}|$ that $\text{GNN}_e(\cdot)$ and $\text{GNN}_p(\cdot)$ need to handle.
-For an entity GNN, the reasoning time complexity of each layer is usually linearly related to the number of edges~\cite{ULTRA,NBFNet} $O(|\mathcal{E}|d+|\mathcal{R}|d^2)$.
-Therefore, for a $S$-layer entity GNN, its overall time complexity is $O(S(|\mathcal{E}|d+|\mathcal{R}|d^2))$. the reasoning time complexity in LLM is concentrated in the KRL attention layer.
+For an entity GNN, the reasoning time complexity of each layer is usually linearly related to the number of edges (triplets)~\citep{ULTRA,NBFNet} $O(|\mathcal{T}|d+|\mathcal{E}|d^2)$.
+Therefore, for a $S$-layer entity GNN, its overall time complexity is $O(S(|\mathcal{T}|d+|\mathcal{E}|d^2))$.
+Furthermore, thanks to the efficient relational messaging kernel implemented by the Pytorch-geometric library, the complexity of an entity GNN is optimized to $O(S|\mathcal{E}|d)$ that is linear with the number of nodes, which has been applied to the related ULTRA-like KGFMs~\citep{ULTRA,MOTIF,TRIX}. the reasoning time complexity in LLM is concentrated in the KRL attention layer.
 Set the token length of a KRL instruction and the scale of the knowledge memory to be $m$ and $\mathcal{K}$, respectively, the reasoning time complexity in KRL attention layer can be divided into the self-attention matrix calculation in LLM attention decodeing module ($O(m^2F)$) and the knowledge memory ($O(m\mathcal{K}d)$), and the final attentive pooling operation ($O(m(m+\mathcal{K})F)$), where $F$ and $d$ are the hidden dimensions of LLM and $\text{GNN}_e(\cdot)$, respectively.
 Because $m\gg\mathcal{K}$, the total complexity of a $N$-layer KRL attention module can be represented as $O(Nm(m+\mathcal{K})F)$.
+To visually demonstrate the inference latency of KRLM, we selected two datasets with the highest (FB15k237) and lowest (NELL-V1) graph densities within our experimental scope as benchmarks and included MKGL and PROLINK, the latest LLM-based KGFMs, as comparative baselines.
+Table~\ref{TabInferenceCost} reports the inference time of both LLM-based (KRLM, MKGL, PROLINK) and ULTRA-like (ULTRA, MOTIF, TRXI) KGFMs.
+For consistency, we set the test batch size to 16 and used Llama-2-7b as the backbone for all LLM-based KGFMs, conducting experiments on a single NVIDIA A100 GPU.
+ULTRA-like KGFMs require loading the entire KG as the source for inference, while LLM-based KGFMs follow the ULTRA+LLM hybrid framework.
+Consequently, all publicly accessible KGFMs we used are inevitably affected by the scale of the underlying KG.
+In addition, since the original PROLINK paper does not release data-processing scripts for FB15k237, we only counted its inference time on NELL-V1.
+Table~\ref{TabInferenceCost} reports the detailed inference costs, including inference time (seconds per batch) and GPU memory consumption.
+Existing KGFMs exhibit sensitivity to the KG size.
+For KRLM and MKGL, their inference time differs by approximately one second between FB15k237 and NELL-V1, which are acceptable to humans.
+However, PROLINK needs a long prompt to guide Llama2-7b to generate the potential target entity types of a query according to the relational context, which leads to it needing to spend a longer inference time and larger memory on small-scale NELL-V1.